percona/pxb-docs/docs/apt-download-deb.md

 # Install using downloaded DEB packages

-Download `DEB` packages of the desired series for your architecture from [Percona Product Downloads](https://www.percona.com/downloads).
+Download `DEB` packages of the desired series for your architecture from [Percona Product Downloads].
 This method requires you to resolve all dependencies and install any missing packages.

 The following example downloads Percona XtraBackup  release package for Ubuntu 20.04: